“You can tell a lot about a person by the way they handle three things: a rainy day, lost luggage, and tangled Christmas tree lights.”

 There are two boxes of Folded Square Paper I recommend.
 One is the Contemporary Colour collection (see it here) which is coloured on one side and white on the other and the Contrasting Colour collection (see it here) which is double-sided with different colour combinations.

 Box of Origami Paper, 15cm x 15cm (6in x 6in), 500 sheets, mixed colours.

 This is standard origami paper, or kami.
-It is white on one side.
-Kami is available from anywhere, but what I like about this is the clear acrylic box the paper comes in.
+It is different colours on each side.
+Kami is available from anywhere, but what I like about this is the clear plastic box the paper comes in.
 As well as preventing the paper from getting creased in the corners, as the paper gets used it makes a handy portable storage case for doing origami when travelling, as it will hold both paper and completed models.